 Like everything in the world, the solutions are easy but the execution is difficult.
 The solution would be to allow the EU countries greater flexibility in budgeting.
 Rather than running balanced budgets, the EU could allow individual countries to run budget deficits of 5%-10% if they prove that inflation hasn’t increased materially.
 This solution would give countries without a trade surplus enough flexibility to manage their economies.
 But such a political solution seems unlikely until the next crisis erupts and threatens to break the EU apart.

 By turning themselves into states of the European Union, the countries of Europe have given up their domestic policy flexibility.
-And while these countries have their own flag, their own beer, and their own football team, a country’s own currency determines its sovereignty.
+And while these countries have their own flag, their own beer, and their own football team, it is a country’s own currency that determines its sovereignty.

 Over the next several posts, I’ll take a look at examples of different exchange rate regimes countries adopt and the effect that has on domestic monetary and fiscal policy.